-Our treatment variable in the municipal level regression is a deterministic function of the geographical location of a municipality, testing for a discontinuity in treatment at the threshold defined by the former border dividing Alsace and Lorraine.
+Our treatment variable in the municipal level regression is a deterministic function of the geographical location of a municipality.
+We then test for a discontinuity at the threshold defined by the treatment border dividing the treated from the control area in Alsace and Lorraine.
 The causal interpretation draws on studying municipalities close to the former border using a RDD.
 Formally, the following regression model:

-$$y_c = \alpha + \beta Treatment_c + p(\text{distance to border}c) + \mathbf{z}c' \boldsymbol{\gamma} + \epsilon_c,$$ (1)

-where $y_i$ is the outcome variable of interest for municipality c, $Treatment_c$ is a dummy taking the value 1 for municipalities in the formerly occupied region.
-The linear term measures the direct distance from the municipality centroid to the former national border. $z_c$ comprises the distances to the city of Metz, city of Strasbourg, city of Nancy, and to the current French-German border.
+$$y_c = \alpha + \beta Treatment_c + p(\text{distance to border}c) + z'c \gamma + \epsilon_c, \tag{1}$$ where $y_c$ is the outcome variable of interest for municipality c, $Treatment_c$ is a dummy taking the value 1 for municipalities in the formerly occupied region, and 0 otherwise. p(.) allows for different functional form of the running variable, which measures the direct distance from the municipality centroid to the former national border. $z_c$ comprises the distances to the city of Metz, city of Strasbourg, city of Nancy, and the current French-German border.
 As suggested by Gelman and Imbens (2017), we include a linear term for the distance, allowing its coefficient to vary on either side of the border.
 This means that we estimate a local linear regression model according to (1) close to the former border, using a uniform kernel density function, for different bandwidths.
-Figures A17 through A26 present estimates from plausible lalternative specifications.
-All results are in line with those presented here.
+Figures A21 through A27b present estimates from plausible alternative specifications.
+All results from those specification are in line with those presented in the main paper.